yybuxiu04/k8smeetup.github.io/docs/tasks/federation/set-up-coredns-provider-federation.md

 {% capture prerequisites %}

-You need to have a running Kubernetes cluster (which is referenced as host cluster).
+* You need to have a running Kubernetes cluster (which is referenced as host cluster).
 Please see one of the [getting started](/docs/getting-started-guides/) guides for installation instructions for your platform.
+* Support for `LoadBalancer` services in member clusters of federation is mandatory to enable `CoreDNS` for service discovery across federated clusters.

 {% endcapture %}